uct-cbio/proteomics-pipelines/README.md

 nano metanovo/default_input.xml
 ~~~~
 #### 5.6 Restart the pipeline
-If the pipeline failes at any step, simply restart and the pipeline will continue where is left off.
+If the pipeline failes at any step, simply restart and the pipeline will continue where it left off.
 ~~~~
 qsub metanovo.pbs
 ~~~~